Pages

 Jolly Sailor, Burseldon

 One of my favourite pubs in the Southampton area.
-Chrissie and I used to come here when we moved to Southampton, but I hadn't been for a while, and was pleased to visit with Lads Who Lunch and find that nothing had changed.
+Chrissie and I used to come here when we first moved to Southampton, but I hadn't been for a while, and was pleased to visit with Lads Who Lunch and find that nothing had changed.
 The pub is still bursting with charm and character; the fresh beer selection (Badger beers) is solid; the location is sublime, the food is awesome and great value for money, the service excellent, and the whole place is well run with an assured confidence.

 Steps down from the road entrance